vdvf96/reading_group.github.io/README.md

 Our researches focus on optimization, the integration of optimization and machine learning, differential privacy, fairness, and much more!

 We'd like other students and professors to partecipate!
-Feel free to share papers and ideas to discuss
+Feel free to join us :)

 Here there is a list of the papers we plan to discuss: